Dcycle-by-WUM/technical-assessment/README.md

-# Technical Assessment Framework
+# Engineering Director Assessment Framework

-Welcome to our Technical Assessment Framework!
-This repository contains a set of challenges designed to evaluate different aspects of software engineering skills.
-Each challenge focuses on a specific area of expertise, allowing candidates to demonstrate their technical knowledge, problem-solving approach, and coding practices.
+Welcome to our Engineering Director Assessment Framework!
+This repository contains a set of challenges designed to evaluate different aspects of technical leadership and strategic engineering competencies.
+Each challenge focuses on a specific area of expertise, allowing candidates to demonstrate their architectural vision, technical decision-making, team leadership capabilities, and strategic planning skills.

 ## Overview

 This assessment consists of four distinct challenges:

-1. **TypeScript Code Review** - Review and improve a Next.js application with intentional code issues
+1. **Technical Strategy & Codebase Evaluation** - Evaluate a Next.js application through a director's lens, focusing on architectural patterns, technical debt strategy, and team scaling considerations
-2. **Python Algorithm Implementation** - Implement a specific algorithm within a provided API scaffold
+2. **System Algorithm Strategy** - Develop a strategic approach to algorithm implementation within a system, considering scalability, maintainability, and cross-team coordination
-3. **Infrastructure Fix** - Troubleshoot and resolve issues in a CDK application with DynamoDB and Lambda
+3. **Enterprise Infrastructure Architecture** - Design and document infrastructure strategies for a CDK application with DynamoDB and Lambda, focusing on resilience, security, and cost optimization
-4. **System Design** - Design the architecture for a mobile application based on provided requirements
+4. **Enterprise System Architecture** - Create a comprehensive technical vision and roadmap for a mobile application ecosystem based on business requirements

 ## How to Proceed